VictorSanborn/Whasoka/README.md

     myKey: password set in data broker. gives some kind of security...
     target: name of the target application.
 Ex TempMessurmentApp, is used to save data to DB

+### Docker suport!

+    The projects can be hosted with docker for your simplicity.
+Simply use the bash files within the /scripts folder within each project.
+Run the dockerBuild.sh with the project loaded to your machine (ex.
+RPi).
+Then run the script runDoocker.sh to start it.

+    To see if it runs use:
+        (sudo) docker ps
+    and all running containers will be shown.

+    Note that teh build- / runDocker.sh might need to be made exicutable.
+To do this run the command: chmod +x buildDocker.sh
+        chmod +x runDocker.sh

+    To kill a running container use:
+        (sudo) docker ps
+    note the three firs values in the CONTAINER ID you want to kill then run:
+        (sudo) docker kill xxx
+    where xxx is the first three in CONTAINER ID

 ### .env File (Required)

     Create a .env file in the bellow listed folders with the following values (or change them to your liking)